 At Black River Memorial Hospital, our fully equipped Sleep Center is used to diagnose sleep-related disorders including sleep apnea, narcolepsy, restless legs syndrome and insomnia.

-Our Sleep Technicians conduct sleep studies at Black River Memorial Hospital three evenings per week.
+Our Sleep Technicians conduct sleep studies at Black River Memorial Hospital two to three evenings per week.
 Etson Cameron, MD, is board certified in sleep medicine and is the medical director of the hospital's accredited Sleep Center.
 He sees all patients prior to a sleep study for a comprehensive exam upon referral from your doctor.
 The Sleep Center is accredited by the American Academy of Sleep Medicine.